krissen/snacks-bibtex.nvim/README.md

 `<C-y>` | Open the citation format picker (APA, Harvard, Oxford templates included).
 `<C-f>` | Open a secondary picker to choose and insert a single field value.

+All insertion shortcuts write into the buffer and window you launched the picker from, so trigger mappings can safely run from insert mode without jumping to the BibTeX file.

 You can override keymaps globally via `require("snacks-bibtex").setup({ mappings = { ... } })` or per picker call by passing `mappings` to `bibtex({ ... })`.

 ### Configuration